-To mark the centenary of World War I, we've rounded up some of the key events and exhibitions from around the country that commemorate one of the most devastating conflicts in modern history.
+As the days draw closer to the centenary of World War I, we round up some of the key events and exhibitions that commemorate one of the most devastating conflicts in modern history.

 As part of the Brighton Museum & Art Gallery’s season of remembrance, there will be a major exhibition at the Brighton museum commemorating the 100th anniversary of the start of World War I. Witness the impact of wartime and its effect on individual lives via the stories of 15 people who experienced the Great War first hand.
 See the war through the eyes of a young girl born in 1914, an Indian soldier wounded on the Western Front and taken to a hospital in the Royal Pavilion, nurses and a gardener who was imprisoned for his pacifist beliefs.
 The exhibition begins on July 12 and continues until next March.

 Spend some time reflecting with 1101, a giant steel statue of a solider perched beside Seaham Beach, next to the Terrace Green cenotaph.
 Commissioned to commemorate the end of World War I, the title is a reference to the armistice that went into effect at 11am on November 11, 1918.
 Created by local artist Ray Lonsdale, the crestfallen 9ft 5in Tommy is stark reminder of the post-traumatic stress that many of the returning soldiers endured.
 Elsewhere in the picturesque market town of Barnard Castle, little ones can learn about the impact of World War I at the Bowes Museum.
 Children can take a look at precious artefacts, including a gift made by a soldier for his loved one, and then try making their own on October 27 and 29.